+Abstract

+In this document you will find, explorations of the development and integration of the iO TravelCoach system

+In this report document you will find the methodologies, research insights, and professional products delivered throughout the projects development progress.
+The document offers a comprehensive guide to the development and deployment of the requested system.

+The TravelCoach system is a innovative employee navigation tool designed to enhance commuting experiences by providing real-time transportation advice, personalized route notifications, and proactive disruption alerts.
+The system makes use of advanced API integrations, including GTFS and OpenStreetMap data, to deliver accurate, user-specific travel recommendations.

+The key aspects of the project involves identifying and addressing technical challenges such as collecting and processing route data, implementing security measures to ensure data privacy, and designing an intuitive user interface for seamless interaction.
+Applying various research methods, including user surveys and user testing to prioritize essential features like ease of use, real time updates and real time notifications.

+The project outcome includes a scalable backend system developed in Spring Boot, a responsive frontend using React, Leaflet maps and component library MUI.
+The results is a user-centric navigation tool tailored to employees’ needs addressing real-world commuting challenges.

+Acknowledgements

+I would like to express my deepest gratitude to all those who supported me during the course of this project.
+First and foremost, I would like to thank my mentor, Jorith van den Heuvel, for their invaluable guidance, encouragement, and expertise, which greatly contributed to the successful completion of this project.

+I also extend my sincere thanks to the team at iO for providing me with the opportunity to work on a real-world development project in a professional environment.
+Their support, resources, and insights have been instrumental in enriching my learning experience and shaping the outcomes of this project.

+Lastly, I am grateful to my university instructors and peers for their constructive feedback and advice throughout the internship period.
+This journey has been a valuable learning experience, and I deeply appreciate the contributions of everyone involved.

 Context

 As a full-stack developer I was assigned to the iO TravelCoach project allowing me to take control of all the development streams of this project.
 From creating the architecture to the design of the websites front-end.
 The company requires the intern to assist in creating a new internal tool.
 The iO TravelCoach, which aims to improve employee travel planning.
 This tool will collect employee information from their profiles and determine the route information between their residences and the company offices.
 Additionally, it will provide live updates to inform employees about unforeseen traffic delays.
 The solution should utilize various public transportation APIs to accommodate different country schedules, as different countries use different software for local transportation.
 For example, in the Netherlands, it is common to use Google Maps, NS, or 9292 to get information about public transport (trains, trams, and buses), but the navigation applications could differ in other countries where iO offices are located.
 The application currently lacks research information, allowing developers to choose and modify development factors such as technologies and architectural approaches.
 This will require the intern to perform extensive documentation and research to describe the best approach suited for the stakeholders.
 The goal of the software is to integrate and synergize with different country navigation applications primarily used for public transportation.